blb509/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

 The DOM (Document Object Model) is an API for HTML.
+When a page is loaded, the browser creates a DOM  of the page.
+Using javascript you can access the DOM and change the HTML and CSS elements of a page.

 2. What is an event?